Home | Articles | Analytics | How NY Jets offense can exploit holes in elite Steelers defense

 Yes, the Jets ran the ball much better last week against Buffalo, but that was against a Bills defense that entered the night ranked 32nd in yards per rush attempt allowed.
 Pittsburgh is second-best.
 You have to know your opponent.

 The Jets have Aaron Rodgers, Davante Adams, and Garrett Wilson.
-Go into Pittsburgh and rain fire on that middle-of-the-pack defense.
+Go into Pittsburgh and rain fire on that middle-of-the-pack pass defense.

-But you might be wondering – how is the Steelers defense “middle-of-the-pack” with T.J.
+But you might be wondering – how is the Steelers pass defense “middle-of-the-pack” with T.J.
 Watt on it?

 That brings us to our next key.